Sylivera/Udacity_Capstone_Project/README.md

 ### Additional Files

-- `requirements.txt`: Contains the list of required Python libraries.
+- `requirements.txt`: Contains the list of required Python
-- `data/cleaned_data.csv`: The cleaned dataset used for the analysis.
-- `notebooks/`: Jupyter notebooks containing the step-by-step analysis and modeling process.
-- `scripts/`: Python scripts for data preprocessing, modeling, and evaluation.

----

-Feel free to adjust the feature names and other specific details based on your actual project.
-If you need further assistance, please let me know!